 This course will expand the student's knowledge above and beyond the general dentistry practice.
 Students will learn materials and instruments used in fixed and removable prosthodontics, endodontics, periodontics, pediatric dentistry, oral surgery, and orthodontics.
 (5 Quarter Credit Hours).
-Prerequisite: DEN101, Fundamentals of Dental Assisting recall systems.
-The student will also learn employment strategies and understand the laws and ethics pertaining to the dental practices.
-(5 Quarter Credit Hours).
-Prerequisite: DEN101, Fundamentals of Dental Assisting
+Prerequisite: DEN120, Fundamentals of Dental Assisting